AlexsLemonade/refinebio-examples/differential-expression/README.md

 Let's say you want to run the above again but want the output of `HOMO_SAPIENS.gct` to be overwritten.
 By default, this script will not overwrite your file, but will give you a warning message that tells you there is already a file of that name.
-If we want to save over the file `HOMO_SAPIENS.gct`, we have to use the argument `--rewrite`.
+If we want to save over the file `HOMO_SAPIENS.gct`, we have to use the argument `--rewrite` like is done below.

 ```bash
 $ Rscript scripts/create_gct_file.R \